 Embark on the Classic Fira to Oia Hike

-The route leads you through the charming Santorini villages of Imerovigli and Firostefani and some unique volcanic landscapes that look out of this world.
+The route leads you through the charming Santorini villages of Imerovigli and Firostefani.
+Some of the volcanic landscapes that you will pass are so unique that they look out of this world.
 There are plenty of opportunities to stop along the way to enjoy a coffee, a spot of lunch, or to take photographs.

 Have Dinner at Ammoudi Bay

 Ammoudi Bay is a lovely place to while away the afternoon and recover from your morning hike from Fira.
 The bay is often overlooked by tourists to Santorini.